nathom/imagepaste.nvim/README.md

 # imagepaste.nvim

-> Only working on macOS as of now
+> Only tested on macOS as of now

 Paste images from your clipboard into the buffer.